Statement of Curriculum Aims

 If you have any worries about progress please don't be afraid to ask.

-As children enter the junior department there will be initially small amounts of other work to complete at home but on no occasion should this take more than thirty minutes.
-As the child becomes older more time is spent which will be connected with their topic or to reinforce or complete work done in lessons.
-If a child wishes to spend a longer period of time they should have every encouragement to do so.
-Good habits need to begin at an early age.
+In Years 1 to 6, homework grids will be given out on a half-termly basis with optional activities but on no occasion should there be an expectation that pupils should spend more than thirty minutes at a time working on these.
+Tasks will be connected with their topic or to reinforce or complete work done in lessons.
+If a child wishes to spend a longer period of time e.g. on a craft project, they should have every encouragement to do so.
+Good habits begin at an early age.

 Homework is not set in the case of short minor illness but a child who is convalescing after a longer illness or operation may need some work planned and teachers will be very ready to advise you about this.
 Where a child is experiencing particular difficulties, the teacher, in consultation with the Headteacher and Special Needs Manager may suggest a programme of homework which we hope parents will support.